defenseunicorns/pepr/docs/040_pepr-tutorials/030_pepr-operator.md

 const { When, Store } = WebAppController;

 const queue = new Queue();

+const RECONCILE_SECONDS = 5;

+/*
+ * Description:
+ * This function is a higher order function that takes a number of seconds and returns a function that takes a function and a set of arguments.
+ * The returned function will wait for the number of seconds before calling the function with the provided arguments.
+ *
+ * Reason:
+ * When you delete the instance of WebApp, the operator removes the instance of the WebApp from the store.
+ * Kubernetes then does a cascade deletion on the resources that the WebApp instance created by the ownerReference.
+ * Upon Deletion of the resources, the operator will then reconcile to bring those resources back into the cluster if the instace of WebApp is still in the store.
+ * The delay gives the instance time to be deleted from the store operator will have time to process the deletion of the resources before they are deleted.
+ */
+function reconcileWithDelay(seconds: number) {
+  return async function <T, A extends unknown[]>(
+    fn: (...args: A) => Promise<T>,
+    ...args: A
+  ): Promise<T> {
+    await new Promise(resolve => setTimeout(resolve, seconds * 1000));
+    return fn(...args);
+  };
+}

+const handleReconcile = reconcileWithDelay(RECONCILE_SECONDS);

 // When instance is created or updated, validate it and enqueue it for processing When(WebApp)